spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

     2.a Search for ‘SpinnakerInstanceProfileArn’ and comment out the line.

     2.b (Optional).
-Add additional managed account as shown on line 158 in the SpinnakerAssumeRolePolicy section of the downloaded template file.
+Add additional managed account as shown in the `SpinnakerAssumeRolePolicy` section of the downloaded template file.
 3. Create the CloudFormation Stack:
     * __Create Stack__ > __Upload a template to Amazon S3__ > __Browse to template you downloaded in Step-2 above__ > __Next__
     * Enter __Stack Name__ as spinnaker-**managing**-infrastructure-setup and follow the prompts on screen to create the stack.